microsoft/Convert-Etl2Pcapng/README.md

 etl2pcapng was built to extract packets out of ETL files and convert them to a Wireshark readable format, pcapng.
 This PowerShell wrapper extends the functionality of, and provides automated management and updates for, etl2pcapng.exe.

+# Install

+The module can be downloaded using the following command in PowerShell.

+`Install-Module Convert-Etl2Pcapng`

+Use this command to install without any prompts, assuming you accept the MIT license used.

+`Install-Module Convert-Etl2Pcapng -Force -AcceptLicense`

+It is possible that a new version of PowerShellGet will be needed before the install will work.
+Use this command to update PowerShellGet.

+`Install-Module PowerShellGet -Force`

+# Usage

 ### Convert-Etl2Pcapng

 Used to automate etl2pcapng conversion.
 Accepts a literal path to a location containing ETL files or the literal path to a single ETL file.
 Paths from the pipeline are accepted.